-ELIGIBILITY: Students must carry at least six classes per semester (or four classes and an approved work release) in order to participate in the co-curricular activities listed below.
+ELIGIBILITY: Students must carry at least six classes per semester in order to participate in any VPA Sponsored co-curricular Activity (Athletics Teams & Scholar's Bowl).
 Home-school students who wish to participate in these co-curricular activities must contact the Athletic Director for information on eligibility.

-Students participating in these co-curricular activities will be required to sign a contract that holds participants to a level of behavioral expectations that exceed the behavioral expectations set forth in the parent-student handbook.
+Students participating in the following co-curricular activities listed below will be required to sign a contract that holds participants to a level of behavioral expectations that exceed the behavioral expectations set forth in the parent-student handbook.

-ATHLETIC TEAMS
+ATHLETIC TEAMS (VPA Sponsored)